mautic/mautic-community-handbook/docs/policies/code_of_conduct/tools_and_resources.rst

+.. vale off

 Use of Community Tools & Resources
 ##################################

 What is the purpose of this policy?
 ***********************************

+.. vale on

 Each contributor might receive access to one or more tools or resources managed by the Mautic Community to carry out their responsibilities.
 This policy aims to reduce the security and business risks and to let users know how they're permitted to use the tools and resources, and what happens if they're misused.

 Who does this policy apply to?
 ******************************

 This policy applies to all contributors.
 It applies no matter where the tool or resource use takes place.
-It applies to use of tools and resources (as defined below) on any device.
+It applies to use of tools and resources as defined below on any device.

 Tools and resources
 *******************

-The Mautic Community uses different tools and software, including, but not limited to, desktop software, web-based software, web applications, cloud-based services like mail, storage platform, real time communication services (i.e GMail, G Suite, Slack, Jitsi etc.).
+The Mautic Community uses different tools and software, including, but not limited to, desktop software, web-based software, web applications, cloud-based services like mail, storage platform, real time communication services, i.e GMail, G Suite, Slack, Jitsi etc.

 The Mautic Community encourages its contributors to use provided tools whenever appropriate.
-For instance allowed usage includes: communicate with other contributors (i.e through email, instant messaging or video conferences), work/collaborate with other teams and stakeholders on project materials (i.e team documents, project documents, collaborated folders).
+For instance allowed usage includes: communicate with other contributors, i.e through email, instant messaging or video conferences, work/collaborate with other teams and stakeholders on project materials, i.e team documents, project documents, collaborated folders.

 Unauthorized use
 ****************

-Any of the project tools (that is email account, software license, chat system) shall not be used for personal reasons and for non-project related activities.
+Contributors must not use project tools such as email accounts, software licenses, or chat systems for personal purposes or non-project-related activities.
 This includes but is not limited to advertising products or services in email signatures, soliciting business, and conducting any business not directly relating to your role within the Mautic project.
 Any usage of the tools that is not related to the project may affect the services availability for the other project users and activities, so it shall be considered as disallowed and unauthorized.

 Security
 ********

-Used inappropriately, tools (especially online) can be source of security problems for the Mautic Community.
+Used inappropriately, tools especially online can be source of security problems for the Mautic Community.
 Users shall not:

 - Open email/messaging attachments from unknown sources as they might contain a virus, trojan, spyware or any other kind of malware.
 - Disable security or malware prevention software or features, as they're essential to protect from security issues, threats, frauds.
 - Send and or disclose confidential data of the Mautic Community.
-- Access another user’s account (that is email account, service profile, messaging account, etc.).
+- Access another user’s account (i.e email account, service profile, messaging account, etc.).

 Inappropriate Contents/Usage
 ****************************

-Any of the tools and resources, including but not limited to communication systems (that is Email, Slack, Chat), must not be used to send or store inappropriate content or materials.
+Contributors must not use any tools or resources, including communication systems such as Email, Slack, and Chat, to send or store inappropriate content or materials.
 It is important to understand that viewing, storing or distributing inappropriate content via the Mautic Community's tools is not acceptable under any circumstances.

 Users shall not: